OUR PROMISE TO YOU

 To comment about any broken and/or lose parts on a cufflink, including repairs

-We will not indiscriminately use adjectives in our listings, especially the word RARE
+I will not indiscriminately use adjectives in our listings, especially the word RARE

-We will only refer to a cufflink as antique if it was made prior to 1900
+I will only refer to a cufflink as antique if it was made prior to 1900

-We will not refer to 1/20 12K G.F. ( goldfilled ) as 12K Gold nor silver plate as solid silver or Sterling
+I will not refer to 1/20 12K G.F. ( goldfilled ) as 12K Gold nor silver plate as solid silver or Sterling

-We will not refer to glass as a precious or semi-precious gemstone
+I will not refer to glass as a precious or semi-precious gemstone

-We will not refer to celluloid and other man made plastics as ivory, amber, tortoise, jade
+I will not refer to celluloid and other man made plastics as ivory, amber, tortoise, jade

 or any other natural occuring substance

-And last but certainly not least . . . we will do our best to continue to offer for sale on ebay, affordable interesting and unusual vintage cufflinks
+And last but certainly not least . . .
+I will do my best to continue to offer for sale on ebay,